Teradata/developer-resources/quickstarts/manage-data/airflow-airbyte-dbt.md

 This might take a few minutes initially as it sets up necessary databases and metadata.

-4. Airflow UI
+5. Open Airflow UI

     * Open Airflow UI by pasting `http://localhost:8080` to browser of your choice.
     * Default username and password is `airflow` (unless you changed it in `.env` file)

-5. Airflow connection with Airbyte
+6. Create Airflow connection with Airbyte

-Setting up connection in Airflow is necessary for using Airbyte and dbt both.

-    * Go to the "Admin" > "Connections" tab
+    * Go to the `Admin` > `Connections` tab
     * Click on the + button to create a new connection
     * Edit the page with following values
         * `Connection id`:airbyte_connection